-On the factors described below, men and women also reported similar levels of satisfaction (although not at levels as high as for the factors above).32
+On the factors described below, men and women also reported similar levels of satisfaction (although not at levels as high as for the factors above).32 dissatisfied compared to 2% of men.

 Factors where men and women report dissimilar levels of job satisfaction.